Frank Burge

-Frank Burge (14 August 1894 – 5 July 1958) was one of the greatest forwards in the history of rugby league in Australia.
-Later Burge became one of the game's finest coaches.
+Frank Burge (14 August 1894 – 5 July 1958) was an Australian rugby league player.
+He was one of the greatest forwards in the history of rugby league in Australia, and later became one of the game's finest coaches.
 His club career was with Glebe and the St. George Dragons.
-He represented New South Wales on twenty-six occasions and played thirteen test matches for the Kangaroos and played for Australia in a further twenty-three tour matches.
+He represented New South Wales on twenty-six occasions and played thirteen test matches for the Australia and played for the Kangaroos in a further twenty-three tour matches.

 Early years

 Born on 14 August 1894 in Darlington, New South Wales, Burge was playing first grade rugby union at age 14, the youngest ever to play senior rugby in either code.

 Professional playing career

 Glebe

 Upon switching to the professional New South Wales Rugby Football League, Burge was playing first grade for Glebe at age 16 and was selected for the state at age 18.
 After his attempt to enlist in the Australian Imperial Force was rejected because of a speech impediment, Burge devoted his energies to rugby league.
 At 93 kg and equally effective anywhere in the forwards from lock to prop, he had the speed of a back to complement his strength and an anticipation that made him a support player without peer.
 Burge was a teetotaller who was way ahead of his time in observing a strict diet, he used coaching concepts familiar in modern sports psychology and upheld an all-year training regime that continued right through the long Sydney summer off-season.
 He debuted for Australia in the domestic 1914 Ashes series against Great Britain appearing in all three Tests.
 He is listed on the Australian Players Register as Kangaroo No. 88.
 Burge was the New South Wales Rugby Football League's top try-scorer in 1915, 1916 and 1918 an extremely rare feat in even one year for a forward.

 On the 1919 tour of New Zealand Burge played in all four tests.
 In the 1920 season, he was the league's top point scorer.
 Burge holds the NSWRFL/NSWRL/ARL/NRL record for most tries in a match, scoring eight in a club match for Glebe in 1920.
-Again in 1920 he appeared in all three Tests of the domestic Ashes series and then was selected on the 1921–22 Kangaroo tour of Great Britain where he played in all three tests and twenty representative tour matches scoring 33 tries in 23 matches, more than any touring forward before or since.
-Burge's representative record shows him appearing in every single Australian Test match played in the war-interrupted eight-year period between 1914 and 1922.
+Again in 1920 he appeared in all three Tests of the domestic Ashes series and then was selected on the 1921–22 Kangaroo tour of Great Britain where he played in all three tests and twenty tour matches scoring 33 tries in 23 matches, more than any touring forward before or since.
+Burge's representative record shows him appearing in every single Australia Test match played in the war-interrupted eight-year period between 1914 and 1922.
 He played 16 seasons and a record 148 first grade games for Glebe and was club captain for many years.
 His career tally of 146 first grade tries stood for eighty years as the highest by a forward until Manly-Warringah back rower Steven Menzies broke it in 2004.